docker/docs/deploy/rbac/rbac-basics-group-resources.md

 | `/Shared/Private/` | Path to a user's private collection. |
 | `/Shared/Legacy`   | Path to the access control labels of legacy versions (UCP 2.1 and lower). |

 This diagram shows the `/System` and `/Shared` collections created by Docker EE.
 User private collections are children of the `/Shared/private` collection.
-The Docker EE  administrator user created a `/prod` collection and a child collection, `/webserver`.
+Here, the Docker EE  administrator user created a `/prod` collection and a child collection, `/webserver`.

 ![](../images/collections-diagram.svg){: .with-border}

-## Default collections
+### Default collections

 Each user has a default collection which can be changed in UCP preferences.

 Users can't deploy a resource without a collection.
-When a user deploys a resource in the CLI without an access label, Docker EE automatically places the resource in the user's default collection.
+When a user deploys a resource without an access label, Docker EE automatically places the resource in the user's default collection.

 [Learn how to add labels to nodes](../../datacenter/ucp/2.2/guides/admin/configure/add-labels-to-cluster-nodes/).